mesfint/aws-bootcamp-cruddur-2023/journal/week0.md

          Github Codespace created , so that I can easily work with gitpod as a virtual workspace for my repository.
    ####  4 – Create Your Free AWS Account
          I have AWS account , the Details of my account is found in student portal submission.
-   ####  5 – Create Your Free LucidChart AccountAlready have account
+   ####  5 – Create Your Free AWS Account
+         I have AWS account , the Details of my account is found in student portal submission.
+   ####  6 – Create and Launching AWS CloudShell and looking at AWS CLI
-         I have created a free trial LuciChart account, and working on my first chart for the microservice project.
+         I have created AWS CLI and tested by creating aws s3 bucket from the CLI

-   ####  8 – Create Your Free Honeycomb.io Account
+   ####  7– Create Your Free Honeycomb.io Account
          I have created
-   ####  9 – Create Your Free Rollbar Account
+   ####  8 – Create Your Free Rollbar Account
          I have created